sdwill/circleshade/README.md

 # circleshade
-Implementation of the algorithm described in Will and Fienup, "*Algorithm for exact area-weighted antialiasing of discrete circular apertures,*" J. Opt.
+Implementation of the algorithm described in S.D.
+Will and J.R.
+Fienup, "*Algorithm for exact area-weighted antialiasing of discrete circular apertures,*" J. Opt.
 Soc.
 Am.
 A **37**, 688-696 (2020).

 # Requirements
 NumPy, SciPy, matplotlib, Cython